Jmichael96/Unit4-StarWarsRPG/README.md

 This project is a game that allows to choose your character, select an enemy of your choosing, and

-defeat every enemy that's left.
-Make sure you choose your enimies wisely!
+defeat the remaining enemies.
+Make sure you choose your enimies wisely, as that is the biggest challenge in this game!

 As the game loads, images will appear with the character's name and health.
 Each player's health,